-Yes, your premiums would have changed on 1 July 2020 regardless of whether we had changed insurer due to:
+Yes, your premiums would have changed on 1 July 2020 regardless of whether we had changed insurer.
+This is due to:

-- Recent changes to legislation — changes to insurance premiums have been happening across the superannuation industry over the last 12 months due to the introduction of recent legislation aimed at protecting members’ retirement savings.
+- Recent changes to legislation — changes to insurance premiums have been happening across the superannuation industry due to the introduction of recent legislation aimed at protecting members’ retirement savings.
 MLC Life Insurance’s competitive pricing was one of the important factors that made them our preferred choice of insurer.

-- Other factors — such as your salary and any additional cover that’s been approved and applied to your account.
-The salaries of most TelstraSuper Corporate Plus members are provided to us by their employers on 1 July each year (Foxtel and TelstraSuper employee salaries are provided to us on 1 October each year).
+- Other factors — such as your salary and any additional cover that has been approved and applied to your account.
+The salaries of most TelstraSuper Corporate Plus members are provided to us by their employers soon after 1 July each year (Foxtel and TelstraSuper employee salaries are provided to us soon after 1 October each year).

-The change to your individual premiums will depend on a range of factors including your age, gender, salary and the type of cover you have.
+The change to your individual premiums depended on a range of factors including your age, gender, salary and the type of cover you have.

-To calculate your new insurance premiums, you can refer to your relevant PDS or Insurance Guide or use the Premium calculator.
+To help calculate your new insurance premiums, you can log in to your online account,* refer to your relevant PDS or Insurance Guide or use the premium calculator.
 When calculating your new premiums, please remember that your age for insurance purposes automatically changes every 1 July.
 Your age to calculate your premiums is your age next birthday at 1 July 2020.
 Please note that the premiums you calculate may not take into account all relevant factors such as your gender, salary and occupational loading as well as any changes you make to your insurance cover.

 Will my employer continue to pay for the insurance they currently pay for?

-Yes, this will continue subject to the occurrence of certain changes in your circumstances (e.g. change in employment status).
+Yes, this will continue subject to changes in your circumstances (e.g. change in employment status).

 Will there be any more premium rate changes?

-The new premium rates are unlikely to change for at least three years (from 1 July 2020), protecting you from increases during that period except in very limited circumstances.
+We don't anticipate that the new premium rates will change for at least three years (from 1 July 2020), except in very limited circumstances.
 These circumstances include such events as war, legislative or regulatory changes, or significant changes to the TelstraSuper membership as defined by our policy.
 For more information on other circumstances which could apply please refer to our policy.